Step 3. Event parsing

 To parse events with identical tags or unnamed tags, you need to configure tag numbering and data mapping for numbered tags with KUMA event fields.

-KUMA 3.0.x supports using XML attributes and Tag numbering functionality at the same time in the same extra normalizer.
-If an attribute contains unnamed tags or identical tags, we recommend using the Tag numbering functionality.
-If the attribute contains only named tags, we recommend using the XML attributes functionality.
+KUMA 3.0.x supports using XML attributes and tag numbering at the same time in the same extra normalizer.
+If an XML attribute contains unnamed tags or identical tags, we recommend using tag numbering.
+If the XML attribute contains only named tags, we recommend using XML attributes.

-To use XML attributes and Tag numbering functionality in extra normalizers, you must sequentially enable the Keep raw event setting in each extra normalizer along the path that the event follows to the target extra normalizer, and in the target extra normalizer itself.
+To use XML attributes and tag numbering in extra normalizers, you must sequentially enable the Keep raw event setting in each extra normalizer along the path that the event follows to the target extra normalizer, and in the target extra normalizer itself.

-For an example of how the Tag numbering functionality works, you can refer to the MicrosoftProducts normalizer.
+For an example of how tag numbering works, you can refer to the MicrosoftProducts normalizer.
 The Keep raw event setting is enabled sequentially in both AD FS and 424 extra normalizers.

 To set up the parsing of events with unnamed or identical tags: